Verruca & Wart Treatment

-If you have tried unsuccessfully to win the fight against persistent Verrucas and Warts, then our chiropodists in Haywards Heath can help with individually designed Varrucae and Wart treatment.
+If you have tried unsuccessfully to win the fight against persistent Verrucas and Warts, then our chiropodists in Haywards Heath can help with individually designed Verruca and Wart treatment.

 How do I know if I have a verruca?

-The surface usually appears rough and cauliflower like, and you may also see small black dots – these are old blood vessels, not roots which is a common misconception!
+The surface usually appears rough and cauliflower-like, and you may also see small black dots – these are old blood vessels, not roots which is a common misconception!
 Verrucae rarely hurt to press unless they are large.
-They will however hurt if they are squeezed and the opposite is usually the case for corns.
-As there are so many different types, it is better to let a podiatrist at the Sussex Foot Centre give you a diagnosis.
+They will, however, hurt if they are squeezed and the opposite is usually the case for corns.
+As there are so many different types, it is better to let a podiatrist give you a diagnosis.

 Types Of treatment

-Treatment varies depending on various factors, e.g. type, size, number, location, age of patient, patient’s occupation, etc. At the Sussex Foot Centre we offer various treatments to suit you, and the type of verruca:
+Treatment varies depending on various factors, e.g. type, size, number, location, the age of the patient, patient’s occupation, etc. At the Sussex Foot Centre we offer various treatments to suit you and the type of verruca:

 Cryotherapy (freezing) – The freeze is usually applied via a probe; this minimizes the trauma to the surrounding area and allows for a deeper penetration of freeze.
 It may also be applied as a spray.